moondance-labs/tanssi-docs/node-operators/block-producer/index.md

 ---
-title: Appchain Nodes
+title: Tanssi Block Producers
-description: Learn how to set up and run a Tanssi Appchain node using Docker or Systemd, which allows you to have your own RPC endpoint to interact with your Appchain.
+description: Learn how to set up and run Tanssi Appchains block producers using Docker or Systemd participating in the infrastructure protocol and earning rewards.
 template: subsection-index-page.html
 hide:
  - toc